bookfever.com

 The TRIXIE BELDEN Library

-Would you like to - solve mysteries?
+“Would you like to – solve mysteries? belong to a secret club?

-ride, swim, travel, go to parties with the best friends in the world?
+Ride, swim, travel, go to parties with the best friends in the world?

 Then the wonderful adventures of Trixie Belden were written just for you!
+Don’t miss a single one. “ (From the back cover of the deluxe editions.)

 INTRODUCTION

 While not nearly as well-known as the Nancy Drew series, the Trixie Belden mystery series probably has even more devoted and passionate readers.
-This tousle-haired tomboy, who would rather wear jeans than anything else, who had chores to do and a younger brother to babysit, still managed to have lots of adventures - even if she sometimes got scolded for staying out too long.
-What other mystery series talks about who gets to take a shower first (and what girl or boy growing up in a large family back in the 1950’s when most houses only had one bathroom couldn’t relate to the line-up for a bath)?
+This tousle-haired tomboy, who would rather wear jeans than anything else, who had homework and chores to do and a younger brother to babysit, still managed to have lots of adventures – even if she sometimes got scolded for staying out too long.
+What other mystery series talks about who gets to take a shower first (and what girl or boy growing up in a large family back in the 1950s when most houses only had one bathroom couldn’t relate to the line-up for a bath)?

 Each reader of the Trixie books probably has a different favorite: I still remember the first three the best.
 And deep inside our bookhouse is a box marked in bold black letters “NOT FOR SALE!”
 This contains my daughter’s collection, carefully put together during her childhood: a complete set ranging from well-loved and read many times-over copies, barely hanging together, to almost mint examples of the last 4 titles in the series.